i-like-robots/react-tag-autocomplete/readme.md

 }
 ```

+#### onBlur (optional)

+Callback function called when the component loses focus.
+Receives no arguments.

 #### onCollapse (optional)

-Callback function called when the listbox is collapsed.
+Callback function called when the listbox collapses.
 Receives no arguments.

 #### onDelete (required)